kevin-256/obsidian/Machine Learning/Working with Text Data/Working with Text Data.md

 ### Basic Word Representations – Word Embedding
-Each word is represented as a vector, that is in a lower-dimensional space than the bag of words
+Each word is represented as a vector, that is in a lower-dimensional space than the bag of words for example for a food we can add three axes, dessertness, sandwichness and liquidness, for each food we can set a three values array with the three coordinates in space of that food.